onwongjan2002/CKA-Certification-Course-2025/Day 23/README.md

           - /tmp/healthy
         initialDelaySeconds: 3  # Start checking 3 seconds after the container starts
         periodSeconds: 5        # Check every 5 seconds

-        # Explanation:
-        # - Verifies if the application is still alive.
-        # - Executes 'cat /tmp/healthy' inside the container.
-        # - If this command fails (e.g., file missing), the liveness probe fails.
-        # - **Kubelet will restart the container automatically** to recover from the failure.

      ```

+     - **Explanation:**
+        - Verifies if the application is still alive.
+        - Executes `cat /tmp/healthy` inside the container.
+        - If this command fails (e.g., file missing), the liveness probe fails.
+        - **Kubelet will restart the container automatically** to recover from the failure.
    - **Use Case**:
      - Detects and restarts applications stuck in an unrecoverable state (e.g., infinite loop or deadlock).
+---
+3. **Startup Probes**
+Ensures that the container has enough time to initialize the application.
+Until this probe succeeds, **liveness and readiness probes** are not triggered.

+   - **Purpose**: Used for **legacy or slow-starting applications** that take variable amounts of time to initialize.
+   - **Problem Solved**: The `initialDelaySeconds` parameter cannot always capture the correct startup time for such applications.
+Setting it too high causes unnecessary delays, and too low leads to premature restarts.
+   - **Behavior**:
+     - When a startup probe is defined, **liveness and readiness probes do not start** until the startup probe succeeds.
+   - **Example**:
+     ```yaml
+     startupProbe:
+      httpGet:
+        path: /healthz
+        port: 8080
+      failureThreshold: 30  # Kubernetes (via Kubelet) will attempt the probe up to 30 times before failing
+      periodSeconds: 10     # Probe runs every 10 seconds
+     ```
+      - **Explanation:**
+        - This probe is responsible for determining when the application has successfully started.
+        - It sends an HTTP GET request to /healthz on port 8080.
+        - It will try every 10 seconds, up to 30 times (total grace period = 300 seconds).
+        - If all 30 attempts fail, Kubernetes will mark the pod as failed and stop trying.
+      - No restart happens because the app never started properly.
+     This configuration ensures the app has **up to 5 minutes** (30 * 10 = 300 seconds) to initialize.

 ---